vulpicastor/toi954-data/README.md

-# Supplementary Data for TOI-954 b and EPIC 246193072 b
+# Ancillary Data for TOI-954 b and K2-329 b

-This repository contains data that supplements the paper titled "TOI-954 b and EPIC 246193072 b: Short-Period Saturn-Mass Planets that Test Whether Irradiation Leads to Inflation".
+This repository contains ancillary data of the paper titled "TOI-954 b and K2-329 b: Short-Period Saturn-Mass Planets that Test whether Irradiation Leads to Inflation".